 Gluten Development

-Gluten does not exist in dry flour.
+Gluten doesn't exist in dry flour.
 It only forms when flour proteins come into contact with water:

 Elasticity vs extensibility